 Record: Start or stop recording the call.
 You may hear an audio prompt notifying both parties that the call will be recorded (the audio prompt can be disabled by the admin).
 If your admin disabled call recording or enabled automatic recording, the Record button will be inaccessible.
 You can still access existing recordings.
 Play and manage your recordings using the desktop client, mobile app, or web portal.

-Take note of how the following scenarios affect call recordings:
+The following scenarios affect call recordings:

 - If you transfer the call, the recording will end when you select a transfer option.
 This applies when transferring to external or internal contacts.
 If you select Warm Transfer, you can start the recording again to record the portion before you complete the transfer.

 - If you add a call after starting a recording, the recording will continue for the initial call.
 The recording will end when you merge the calls to start a three-way call.
+You can start a new call recording after merging the calls.

 - If you add a call while automatic call recording is enabled, the recording will continue for the initial call.
 Zoom Phone will also automatically start a new recording for the added call.
 When you merge the call, the new recording will continue for the merged call.